Niall7459/KiteBoard-Documentation/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I use the latest supported version of KiteBoard. ([download])

 ## Found issue
-What issue did you found?
+What issue did you find?
 Try to describe it with only a few words (In one sentence).